Senkiw/jQM-web-app/README.md

 ###Description:

-This is a mobile web app created with jQuery
+This is a custom mobile web app created for a coffee shop, using jQuery Mobile.

 ###Instructions: